-- B. Technology Absorption - i) Efforts made towards technology absorption ii) Benefits derived like product improvement, cost reduction, product development or import substitution iii) Imported Technology
+- B. Technology Absorption - i) Efforts made towards technology absorption

 Owing to the nature of operations of the Company, the information pertaining to Technology Absorption is not applicable to the Company.
 However, the Company endeavors to avail the latest technology trends and practices in its operations.